Information Discrepancy in Strategic Learning: Introduction

 \subsection{Related Work}

-Our work is primarily related to three strands of literature: constructing machine learning algorithms that are robust to strategic behavior, constructing machine learning algorithms that can incentivize improvements, and finally, causality considerations in strategic learning.

-The first strand advocates that changes in the original inputs of the agents are considered ``gaming'' of the algorithm, hence the learner wants to construct algorithms that are robust to such behavior.
-Drawing intuition from the mechanism design literature, the robustness desideratum has taken two forms: strategyproofness (i.e., the agent's best-response is always their true input) and incentive-awareness (i.e., the agent's best-response can be potentially different from their input, but the machine learning algorithm accounts for this strategic behavior).
-Strategyproof machine learning algorithms have been proposed for the ubiquitous tasks of classification \citep{SPclassification1, SPclassification2, SPclassification3}, linear regression \citep{PP04,Dekeletal,hamsandwich}, and online learning with expert advice \citep{RS17, ic-learning}.
-Similarly, incentive-aware algorithms have been studied for the tasks of classification \citep{Dalvietal, Bruckneretal,hardtetal,dongetal,grinder,StrategicPerceptron,PACstrategicclassification} and linear regression \citep{ioannidisloiseau,horeletal,caietal}.
-In our work, we consider a single-shot principal-agent interaction, linear scoring rules, and changes in the agents' reports that constitute improvements (rather than gaming).
-In a concurrent, independent work \citet{StratClassDark} also introduce and study non-transparency in strategic classification; they define and characterize the ``price of opacity'', and show conditions under which fully transparent classifiers are the recommended policy.
-Our work differs in that we study the implications of not fully transparent scoring rules to different subgroups of the population.
+Our work is primarily related to three strands of literature on strategic behavior in learning (of independent interest is \citet{AlternativeMicro21}, who re-examine the standard assumptions around strategic learning).
+The first one advocates that changes in the agents' original features are considered ``gaming'', hence the learner wishes to construct algorithms that are robust to such behavior~\citep{SPclassification1, SPclassification2, SPclassification3,PP04,Dekeletal,hamsandwich,RS17, ic-learning, Dalvietal, Bruckneretal,hardtetal,dongetal,grinder,StrategicPerceptron,PACstrategicclassification,ioannidisloiseau,horeletal,caietal}.
+When the learner optimizes for robustness to strategic behavior, the deployed algorithm has disparate impact on different sub-populations~\citep{HIV19,Milli19SocialCost}. \citet{randomness-noise-forc20} study the impact of randomized or noisy classifiers on mitigating inequalities, but focus on a single-dimensional case.
+In our work, we do not consider the disparate impact of ``robustness'', but rather of information disparities across groups.
+In a concurrent and independent work, \citet{StratClassDark} study non-transparency in strategic classification, characterize the ``price of opacity'', and show conditions under which fully transparent classifiers are the recommended policy.
+Our work is orthogonal as it studies the \emph{societal implications} of ``opacity''.

-When the learner is optimizing for robustness to strategic behavior, the deployed algorithm may have disparate impact on different subgroups of the population, as was advocated by \citet{HIV19} and \cite{Milli19SocialCost}.
-In our work, we also consider the potential disparate impact of the scoring rule to the different subgroups, but with two important differences: we are focusing on strategic changes that constitute improvements and no agent ever has full knowledge of the deployed scoring rule.
-In a similar vein, \citet{randomness-noise-forc20} consider the societal impact of introducing randomized or noisy classifiers in an effort to mitigate inequalities among subgroups.
-They focus on a single-dimensional case (whereas our results cover the multidimensional one) and our source of incomplete information is the peer-dataset of each subgroup.